There’s a moment in every engineer’s career when microservices feel like the answer to everything. Mine was around six years ago.

 - “quick fixes” bypass boundaries

-At that point, the problem isn’t architecture — it’s discipline.
+At that point, the problem isn’t the architecture.
+It’s the discipline.

 Microservices are not wrong.
 They’re just often early.